-The best way to prepare seedlings for living in the great outdoors is by introducing them gradually to the various pressures of living outside.
+The best way to prepare seedlings for being planted in the garden is to introduce them gradually to the various pressures of living outside.
 This process is often called hardening off.
-Make sure your seedlings are old enough to plant outside; the ideal time to harden transplants is when their roots begin poking out of drainage holes in the pots (before the roots begin to spiral).
-Also, be sure that it is the proper growing season for your transplants.
+Make sure your seedlings are old enough to plant outside; the ideal time to harden off transplants is when their roots begin poking out of drainage holes in the pots (before the roots begin to spiral).

+Before starting the hardening off process, make sure that it is the proper growing season for your transplants.
 For instance, don't plant warm-season crops like tomatoes or squash outside until after the last expected frost date of the spring.